donguree/hal-libs-header/documentation_mo/source/photo/jpeg.rst

 System Context
 **************

-Below block diagram Fig.1 represents photorenderer's module view in webOS TV.
+The block diagram below represents photorenderer's module view in webOS TV.

-The photorenderer provides several interfaces which uses HW resources such as decoder and video output, so that dile_photo (driver interface library extension) is intoduces the hal_photo module (hardware abstraction layer).
+The photorenderer provides several interfaces which use HW resources such as decoder and video output, so that dile_photo (driver interface library extension) is intoduced the hal_photo module (hardware abstraction layer).

-It includes the HW jpeg decoder / png decoder / video output, also it will have a benefit to reduce the processing load and take easy way display image through video path.
+These interfaces include the HW jpeg decoder / png decoder / video output, also they will have a benefit to reduce the processing load and take easy way display image through video path.

 For this purpose, the SoC vendor must provide HW jpeg decoding capability through the HAL_JPEG interface.